Nate Lowe Preview, Player Props: Rangers vs. Mariners

 Nate Lowe At The Plate

-- He ranks 59th in batting average, 19th in on base percentage, and 93rd in slugging among the qualified hitters in MLB play.
+- Among the qualified batters in MLB play, he ranks 62nd in batting average, 24th in on-base percentage, and 96th in slugging.

-- Lowe has an RBI in 56 of 157 games this year, with multiple RBI in 21 of them.
-He has also driven home three or more of his team's runs in four contests.
+- Lowe has picked up an RBI in 35.4% of his games this year, with more than one RBI in 13.3% of his games.
+He has also plated three or more runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.